|MP 2.04.65||Novel Biomarkers in Risk Assessment and Management of Cardiovascular Disease|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Apolipoprotein B. Apolipoprotein B (apo B) is the major protein moiety of all lipoproteins except for high-density lipoprotein (HDL).
-The most abundant form of apo B, large B or B-100, constitutes the apo B found in LDL and very-low-density lipoproteins (VLDL).
-Since both LDL and VLDL each contain one molecule of apolipoprotein B, measurement of apo B reflects the total number of these atherogenic particles, 90% of which are LDL.
-Since LDL particles can vary both in size and in cholesterol content, for a given concentration of LDL-C, there can be a wide variety of both size and numbers of LDL particles.
+Apolipoprotein B (apo B) is the major protein moiety of all lipoproteins except for HDL.
+The most abundant form of apo B, large B or B100, constitutes the apo B found in LDL and very-low-density lipoproteins (VLDL).
+Because both LDL and VLDL each contain 1 molecule of apo B, measurement of apo B reflects the total number of these atherogenic particles, 90% of which are LDL.
+Because LDL particles can vary both in size and in cholesterol content, for a given concentration of LDL-C, there can be a wide variety of both size and numbers of LDL particles.
 Thus, it has been postulated that apo B is a better measure of the atherogenic potential of serum LDL than is LDL concentration.

 Two basic techniques are used for measuring LDL particle concentration.
 Particle size can be determined by gradient gel electrophoresis, or direct measurement of the number of LDL particles can be performed using nuclear magnetic spectroscopy.
 Nuclear magnetic resonance (NMR) spectroscopy is based on the fact that lipoprotein subclasses of different size broadcast distinguishable NMR signals.
 Thus NMR can quantify the number of LDL particles of a specific size (ie, small dense LDL) and can provide a measurement of the total number of particles.

-Apolipoprotein A-I. HDL contains two associated apolipoproteins, ie, A-I and A-II.
-HDL particles can also be classified by whether they contain apolipoprotein A-I (apo A-I) only or whether they contain both apo A-I and apolipoprotein A-II (A-II).
-All lipoproteins contain apo A-I, and some also contain apo A-II.
-Since all HDL particles contain apo A-I, this lipid marker can be used as an approximation for HDL number, similar to the way apo B has been proposed as an approximation of the LDL number.
+HDL contains 2 associated apolipoproteins, ie, AI and AII.
+HDL particles can also be classified by whether they contain apolipoprotein AI (apo AI) only or whether they contain both apo AI and apolipoprotein AII (apo AII).
+All lipoproteins contain apo AI, and some also contain apo AII.
+Because all HDL particles contain apo AI, this lipid marker can be used as an approximation for HDL number, similar to the way apo B has been proposed as an approximation of the LDL number.

-Direct measurement of apo A-I has been proposed as more accurate than the traditional use of HDL level in evaluation of the cardioprotective, or “good,” cholesterol.
-In addition, the ratio of apolipoprotein B (apo B)/apo A-I has been proposed as a superior measure of the ratio of proatherogenic (ie, “bad”) cholesterol to anti-atherogenic (ie, “good”) cholesterol.
+Direct measurement of apo AI has been proposed as more accurate than the traditional use of HDL level in evaluation of the cardioprotective, or “good,” cholesterol.
+In addition, the ratio of apo B/apo AI has been proposed as a superior measure of the ratio of proatherogenic (ie, “bad”) cholesterol to anti-atherogenic (ie, “good”) cholesterol.

-Apolipoprotein E. Apolipoprotein E (apo E) is the primary apolipoprotein found in VLDLs and chylomicrons.
+Apolipoprotein E (apo E) is the primary apolipoprotein found in VLDLs and chylomicrons.
 Apo E is the primary binding protein for LDL receptors in the liver and is thought to play an important role in lipid metabolism.
-The apo E gene is polymorphic, consisting of 3 alleles (e2, e3, and e4) that code for 3 protein isoforms, known as E2, E3, and E4, which differ from one another by one amino acid.
+The apolipoprotein E (APOE) gene is polymorphic, consisting of 3 epsilon alleles (e2, e3, e4) that code for 3 protein isoforms, known as E2, E3, and E4, which differ from one another by 1 amino acid.
 These molecules mediate lipid metabolism through their different interactions with the LDL receptors.
-The genotype of apo E alleles can be assessed by gene amplification techniques, or the apo E phenotype can be assessed by measuring plasma levels of apo E.
+The genotype of apo E alleles can be assessed by gene amplification techniques, or the APOE phenotype can be assessed by measuring plasma levels of apo E.

-It has been proposed that various apo E genotypes are more atherogenic than others and that apo E measurement may provide information on risk of coronary artery disease (CAD) above traditional risk factor measurement.
-It has also been proposed that the apo E genotype may be useful in the selection of specific components of lipid-lowering therapy, such as drug selection.
+It has been proposed that various APOE genotypes are more atherogenic than others and that APOE measurement may provide information on risk of CAD above traditional risk factor measurement.
+It has also been proposed that the APOE genotype may be useful in the selection of specific components of lipid-lowering therapy, such as drug selection.
 In the major lipid-lowering intervention trials, including trials of statin therapy, there is considerable variability in response to therapy that cannot be explained by factors such as compliance.
-Apo E genotype may be one factor that determines an individual’s degree of response to interventions such as statin therapy.
+APOE genotype may be 1 factor that determines an individual’s degree of response to interventions such as statin therapy.

 Cystatin C is a small serine protease inhibitor protein that is secreted from all functional cells found throughout the body.
 It has primarily been used as a biomarker of kidney function.
 Cystatin C has also been studied to determine whether it may serve as a biomarker for predicting cardiovascular risk.
 Cystatin C is encoded by the CST3 gene.

-HDL subclass.
 HDL particles exhibit considerable heterogeneity, and it has been proposed that various subclasses of HDL may have a greater role in protection from atherosclerosis.
 Particles of HDL can be characterized based on size/density and/or on the apolipoprotein composition.
-Using size/density, HDL can be classified into HDL 2, the larger, less dense particles that may have the greatest degree of cardioprotection, and HDL 3, which are smaller, more dense particles.
-HDL contains 2 associated apolipoproteins, ie, A-I and A-II.
-HDL particles can also be classified by whether they contain apolipoprotein A-I (apo A-I) only or whether they contain both apo A-I and apolipoprotein A-II (apo A-II).
+Using size/density, HDL can be classified into HDL2, the larger, less dense particles that may have the greatest degree of cardioprotection, and HDL3, which are smaller, denser particles.
+HDL contains 2 associated apolipoproteins, ie, AI and AII.
+HDL particles can also be classified by whether they contain apo AI only or whether they contain both apo AI and apo AII.
 There has been substantial interest in determining whether subclasses of HDL can be used to provide additional information on cardiovascular risk compared to HDL alone.

-An alternative to measuring the concentration of subclasses of HDL, such as HDL 2 and HDL3, is direct measurement of HDL particle size and/or number.
+An alternative to measuring the concentration of subclasses of HDL, such as HDL2 and HDL3, is direct measurement of HDL particle size and/or number.
 Particle size can be measured by NMR spectroscopy or by gradient-gel electrophoresis.
 HDL particle numbers can be measured by NMR spectroscopy.
 Several commercial labs offer these measurements of HDL particle size and number.
-Measurement of apo A-I has used measurement of HDL particle number as a surrogate, based on the premise that each HDL particle contains one apo A-I molecule.
+Measurement of apo AI has used measurement of HDL particle number as a surrogate, based on the premise that each HDL particle contains 1 apo AI molecule.

-LDL subclass.
 Two main subclass patterns of LDL, called A and B, have been described.
 In subclass pattern A, the particles have a diameter larger than 25 nm and are less dense, while in subclass pattern B, the particles have a diameter less than 25 nm and a higher density.
 Subclass pattern B is a commonly inherited disorder associated with a more atherogenic lipoprotein profile, also termed “atherogenic dyslipidemia.”
-In addition to small, dense LDL, this pattern includes elevated levels of triglycerides, elevated levels of apolipoprotein B, and low levels of HDL.
-This lipid profile is commonly seen in type II diabetes and is one component of the “metabolic syndrome,” defined by the Third Report of the Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III; ATP III) to also include high normal blood pressure, insulin resistance, increased levels of inflammatory markers such as C-reactive protein (CRP), and a prothrombotic state.
+In addition to small, dense LDL, this pattern includes elevated levels of triglycerides, elevated levels of apo B, and low levels of HDL.
+This lipid profile is commonly seen in type II diabetes and is 1 component of the “metabolic syndrome,” defined by the Third Report of the Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III [ATP III]) to also include high normal blood pressure, insulin resistance, increased levels of inflammatory markers such as C-reactive protein (CRP), and a prothrombotic state.
 Presence of the metabolic syndrome is considered by ATP III to be a substantial risk-enhancing factor for CAD.